kagisearch/kagi-docs/docs/common/company/assets.md

-# Resources & Brand Assets
+# Kagi Assets and Orion Press Kits

 You can go to the [Kagi Assets](https://kagi.com/assets) webpage to access our resources and brand assets.

 They include: